MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-advanced-ediscovery.md

 ## Next steps

-After you set up Advanced eDiscovery, you're ready to [create and manage an Advanced eDiscovery case](create-manage-advanced-ediscoveryv2-cases.md).
+After you set up Advanced eDiscovery, you're ready to [create and manage a case](create-and-manage-advanced-ediscoveryv2-case.md).